What is your name and title?

 Where are you from?

-How long have you been on the UNC police force?
+How long have you been with UNC Police?

-What did you do prior to becoming a UNC police officer?
+What did you do prior to your current position?

-What is your favorite thing about being a police officer for a University?
+What is your favorite thing about working in public safety for a University?

-What is one thing you wish everyone knew about being a police officer?
+What is one thing you wish everyone knew about working in public safety?

 What is your favorite pastime?